Quanell X: Community activist

-On March 30, 2004 Quanell X took the podium at a Houston City Council meeting and demanded that reparations for slavery be added to the council agenda which had previously been denied by mayor Bill White.
-The exchange escalated enough that Houston Police department was called and Quanell X was escorted from the chamber.
+On March 30, 2004, Quanell X took the podium at a Houston City Council meeting and demanded that reparations for slavery be added to the council agenda, which had previously been denied by mayor Bill White.
+The exchange escalated enough that the Houston Police department was called and Quanell X was escorted from the chamber.

-In June 2004 Quanell X was charged with evading arrest which was later dismissed on appeal and the record was expunged with a letter of apology from the Houston Police Department.
+In June 2004, Quanell X was charged with evading arrest in a motor vehicle, which was later dismissed on appeal and the record was expunged with a letter of apology from the Houston Police Department.
 He was on the phone with a Houston Police Department assistant police chief (Charles R. McClelland – HPD chief 2010–2016) when arranging the surrender of cop shooter Derrick Forney.
+The arrest received backlash with accusations of unfairness within the criminal justice system.

 Quanell X is credited with bringing closure to the March 2007 investigation murder of Texas A&M University student Tynesha Stewart He was the only person who was able to get a confession from Timothy Wayne Shepherd, the suspect in the murder.
-He also criticized the Harris County sheriff's decision not to search for Stewart's body in a Humble, Texas area landfill.
-Timothy Wayne Shepherd made a full confession to Quanell X and her body was later discovered to be unrecoverable due to the suspect burning her remains in two barbecue pits.
+He also criticized the Harris County sheriff's decision not to search for Stewart's body in a Humble, Texas, area landfill.
+Shepherd made a full confession to Quanell X and Stewart's body was later discovered to be unrecoverable due to the suspect's burning of her remains in two barbecue pits.

+In 2022, a Houston Chronicle investigation, including hundreds of court documents and copies of contracts and cashed checks, found that Quanell X repeatedly accepted cash in exchange for advocacy but then didn’t fulfill the promises he made.